AlexRiveraU/reading-notes/read-35.md

 * **Connected Graph -** A graph where each node is connected to at least one other node or vertex.
 A `Tree` is a form of a connected graph.

 * **Disconnected Graph -** A graph where some vertices may not have edges.

 * **Acyclic Graph -** A directed graph without cycles.
 A directed acyclic graph is also called a `DAG`.
 This can also be represented as what we know as a tree.

+* **Cyclic Graph -** A graph that has cycles.

 * **Cycle -** When a node can be traversed through and potentially end up back at itself.

-* **Cyclic Graph -** A graph that has cycles.
-  * **Cycle -** A path of a positive length that starts and ends at the same vertex.
+A path of a positive length that starts and ends at the same vertex.

 * **Adjacency Matrix -** Represented through a 2-dimensional array.
 If there are `n` vertices, then we are looking at an `n x n` Boolean matrix.